This little-known island feels like Fiji and is just an hour from Auckland, writes Sarah Pollok

 As the country's first and longest-running treatment centre, Rotoroa Island served more than 12,000 New Zealanders and was impressively self-sufficient, with rich vegetable gardens, farms and orchards keeping guests' stomachs and schedules full.

-Proudly pest-free, we're thoroughly briefed at the ferry terminal about cleaning our shoes, checking bags for stowaways and reminded often to "take only photos, leave only footprints".
+Proudly pest-free, our group are thoroughly briefed at the ferry terminal about cleaning our shoes, checking bags for stowaways and reminded often to “take only photos, leave only footprints”.

 With a coastline of around 8km, the island is a near-perfect size; small enough to see everything, with multiple beach stops as we go, big enough to use up the whole day.
-Departing Auckland at 8.30am, we arrive around 9.45am, and have until 5.30pm to explore.
+If you take a morning ferry, you’ll have more than enough to do during the five or so hours until the early evening ferry back (times vary depending on the day/season, so check the website for up-to-date details).

-In classic island time, the day passes slow, yet some are still able to be late for 5.30pm departure.
-The boat won't leave without you, but DoC absolutely will chase you down to the dock in their car as passengers look on disapprovingly.
+In classic island time, the day passes slow, yet some are still able to be late for departure.
+The boat won’t leave without you, but the Rotoroa Island rangers absolutely will chase you down to the dock in their car as passengers look on disapprovingly.

 Although, with an island as beautiful as this, we can understand why you'd want to stay until the very last minute.